cblair/workout_leaderboad/README.md

-# workout_leaderboad
+# workout_leaderboard
-An app for displaying workouts from an excersice API
+An app for displaying workouts from an exercise API.